-On April 11, the Second Stage Series welcomes their final show of the season: On the Verge or The Geography of Yearning.
+On April 11, the Second Stage Series welcomes their final show of the season: On the Verge.
 Directed by Nicole Colangelo ‘18, On the Verge is a witty, comedy-filled excursion for the ages.

 On the Verge was written by Eric Overmyer and debuted in 1985 at Baltimore’s Center Stage.
 Now, Rollins welcomes On the Verge to campus thanks to the hard work and dedication of the Second Stage Series, produced by Rollins Players and completely directed, designed, marketed, and performed by Rollins students.

 The play follows the adventures of three female Victorian explorers as they bushwhack their way through the fictional land of Terra Incognita.
 However, these three explorers soon realize that all is not as it seems when they encounter objects and phrases foreign to their era.

 The three women are radically unique and independent, each coming from very different exploration backgrounds.
 Mary Baltimore, played by Faith Artis ‘21, is the leader of the group.
 The oldest, Baltimore primarily explores Africa, where she takes a particular interest in anthropological studies and the mating rituals of the people she encounters.
 Unmarried, Baltimore believes that exploration is her sole calling.

 Fanny Cranberry, played by Allie Furlong ‘20, is the most conservative of the group.
 She and Baltimore frequently butt heads, especially in regards to Baltimore’s beloved fictional newspaper, “The Boston Geo.”
 Cranberry is the only married woman of the group, a relationship that she struggles to maintain throughout her travels.